andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-1-13-organizing-my-emails-with-a-neural-net.md

 #EmailFiler V1
 One of my favorite small projects, [EmailFiler](http://www.andreykurenkov.com/projects/hacks/email-filer/), was motivated by a school assignment for Georgia Tech's Intro to Machine Learning class.
 Basically, the assignment was to pick some datasets, throw a bunch of supervised learning algorithms at them, and analyze the results.
 But here's the thing: we could make our own datasets if we so chose.
 And so choose I did - to export my gmail data and explore the feasibility of machine-learned email categorization.

 See, I learned long ago that it's often best to keep emails around in case there is randomly some need to refer back to them in the future.
 But, I also learned that I can't help but strive for the ideal of the empty inbox (hopeless as that may be).
 So, years ago I started categorizing my emails into about a dozen folders within gmail, and by the point I took the ML class I had many thousands of emails spread across these categories.
-It seemed like a great project to make a classifier that could suggest a single category for each email in the inbox, so there could be a button by each email in the inbox for quickly putting into the correct category.
+It seemed like a great project to make a classifier that could suggest a single category for each email in the inbox, so there could be a button by each email in the inbox for quickly putting it into the correct category.

 <figure>
     <img class="postimageactual" src="{{ site.url }}/writing/images/2016-1-13-neural-net-categorize-my-email/1-emailscategories.png" alt="Emails categories"/>